ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added combobox as possible option type.
 * (sbormann) Added Date and Time as new device for dates, times and periods (durations).
 * (sbormann) Added time-format and time-display-format to custom settings of datapoints.
-* (sbormann) Added time-picker for every datapoint - including ADDITIONAL_CONTROLS - of role value.time, value.date, value.datetime, level.timer and level.timer.sleep.
+* (sbormann) Added time-picker for every STATE datapoint and ADDITIONAL_CONTROLS - of role value.time, value.date, value.datetime, level.timer and level.timer.sleep.
 * (sbormann) Enhanced blind to better show opening and closing, even if level is 0 or 100.
 * (sbormann) Added STOP_SET_VALUE for blinds.
 * (sbormann) You can now use variables in device-names, button-captions and headings of ADDITIONAL_CONTROLS.